-Particle identification in the forward spectrometer is based on two time of flight (TOF) hodoscopes, H1 and H2 and two Čerenkov detectors (C1 and RICH).
+Particle identification in the FS is based on two TOF hodoscopes, H1 and H2 and two Cherenkov detectors (C1 and ring imaging Cherenkov detector (RICH)).
 H1 and H2 consist of 40 and 32 plastic scintillator slats, respectively.
 Each scintillator is instrumented with two phototubes, one on either end.
-H1 is positioned 8.6m from the nominal vertex and H2 is positioned 19m from the nominal vertex.
-The TOF hodoscopes are designed so that π/K and K/p separation can be achieved to momenta of 3.3 and 5.7 GeV/c, respectively, for H1 and to 5.8 and 8.5 GeV/c, respectively, for H2.
+H1 is positioned 8.6 m from the nominal vertex and H2 is positioned 19 m from the nominal vertex.
+The TOF hodoscopes are designed so that $\pi/K$ and K/p separation can be achieved to momenta of 3.3 and 5.7 GeV/c, respectively, for H1 and to 5.8 and 8.5 GeV/c, respectively, for H2.
 H1 and C1 are mounted on the intermediate momentum configuration platform, while the RICH detector is at the far end of the high momentum configuration.
-The threshold Čerenkov detector, C1 extends the $\pi/K/p$ identification behind H1 to 9 GeV/c while the ring imaging Čerenkov (RICH) detector allows detector $\pi/K/p$ separation in the high momentum configuration up to ~ 25 GeV/c.
+The threshold Cherenkov detector, C1 extends the $\pi/K/p$ identification behind H1 to 9 GeV/c while the RICH detector allows $\pi/K/p$ separation in the high momentum configuration up to ~25 GeV/c.